 I had been pondering this dilemma when I ran into an old childhood friend.
-I had not seen him much as an adult, but we stayed in touch on social media, so I knew where he lived and a little bit about how he spent his time.
+I had not seen much of him as an adult, but we stayed in touch on social media and began to communicate regularly over email.

-As one conversation led to the next, I teased him for too being chatty, but in truth, is he is friendly.
-With very little effort he demonstrated the secret for how to be memorable, in a very normal-not-at-all-flashy-or-self-promoting way.
+As one conversation led to the next, I teased him for being so chatty, but in truth, is he is friendly.
+With very little effort he demonstrated the secret for how to be memorable, in a not-at-all-flashy-or-self-promoting way.
 He acknowledges people rather than waiting for them to notice him.

 He is simply interested, and that makes him interesting.